 In order to try to troubleshoot why I wasn’t getting any success, I scrutinized my LĒVO C machine a bit more closely; perhaps something wasn’t working as it should.

-I used a simple meat thermometer I’d received as a Christmas gift the year prior to take a couple of readings throughout the “Activate” cycle, and the highest recorded temperature was 214° F.
+I used a simple meat thermometer I’d received as a Christmas gift the year prior to take a couple of readings throughout the “Activate” cycle, and the highest recorded temperature was 214° F, in oil.

 Below is a video of the temperature at the very end of the activation cycle with just 7 minutes remaining until completion, with the long thermometer probe reaching about midway into the glass basin of the LĒVO C machine.